We say football stadium, you think Wembley. We say tennis arena, you think Centre Court at Wimbledon. We say Formula 1 circuit, you think Monaco.

-Other race weekends hold to the tried-and-tested Friday, Saturday, Sunday schedule for practice, qualifying and the main event.
+Other race weekends stick to the tried-and-tested Friday, Saturday, Sunday schedule for practice, qualifying and the race itself.

-However, Monaco has always stood unique in the fact that racing gets underway on Thursday with a break on Friday.
+However, Monaco has always been unique in the sense that on-track action gets underway on Thursday with a dormant day on Friday.

-Why is Formula 1 Monaco Grand Prix not on Friday?
+Why is Formula 1 Monaco Grand Prix practice on Thursday?

 The Monaco Grand Prix was originally held on the weekend of Ascension Day – a bank holiday in the province.